 • Some medications should not be taken with brentuximab vedotin.
 Other medications may cause dosing changes or extra monitoring when taken with brentuximab vedotin.
 Make sure you have discussed any medications you are currently taking or plan to take before starting brentuximab vedotin with your doctor and pharmacist.
 Before starting, stopping, or changing any medications while taking brentuximab vedotin, please get the advice of your doctor or pharmacist.

 • tell your doctor if you are pregnant or plan to become pregnant.
-If you are a woman who is able to become pregnant, you must take a pregnancy test before starting treatment and use effective birth control during your treatment and for 2 months after your final dose.
-If you are male with a female partner who is pregnant or could become pregnant, you must use effective birth control during your treatment and for 4 months after your final dose.
+If you can become pregnant, you must take a pregnancy test before starting treatment and use effective birth control during your treatment and for 2 months after your final dose.
+If your partner can become pregnant, you must use effective birth control during your treatment and for 4 months after your final dose.
 Talk to your doctor about birth control methods that you can use.
 If you or your partner become pregnant while receiving brentuximab vedotin injection, call your doctor immediately.
 Brentuximab vedotin injection may harm the fetus.

 • tell your doctor if you are breastfeeding.
 You should not breastfeed while you are receiving brentuximab vedotin injection.

-• you should know that this medication may decrease fertility in men.
+• you should know that this medication may decrease fertility in men and women.
 Talk to your doctor about the risks of receiving brentuximab vedotin injection.

 What SPECIAL DIETARY instructions should I follow?